 The VertDesk Converter will alter your typing position when seated due to the increased height of the keyboard tray.
 The monitor platform may also be too high if you’re shorter, making it difficult to achieve the proper monitor viewing angle.
 For these reasons, the VertDesk Converter will not be ergonomic for everyone in the seated position.

 The keyboard space will be a problem if you prefer to use an oversized keyboard and mouse.
-The tray itself is small and the side walls are even more restricting.
+The tray itself is small and the side walls restrict you a bit more.
 Using a standard sized keyboard was not a problem but it is a little disappointing that you cannot use whatever keyboard and mouse you’d like.

 It is important to determine what factors are most crucial to you when shopping for your standing desk converter so that you understand what to look for.
 No standing desk converter is perfect.
-The VertDesk Converter will be a fantastic option for some people and a poor choice for others.
-I hope this review helps you to understand where the VertDesk Converter excels and where it is lacking so that you can decide whether or not the VertDesk Converter will be a good product for you.
+The VertDesk Converter will be a fantastic option for some people but it won’t be a good option for others.
+I hope this review helps you to understand where the VertDesk Converter excels and where it is lacking so that you can decide whether or not it will be a good product for you.